iSach/clipmorph/PIPELINE.md

 - Try training at least one model online.
 Will be hard to train automatically
   - Vertex training or if we're lucky compute instance.
 - Pipeline: probably will be too hard (Vertex Pipeline or Docker compose)

+As we're probably not gonna train on the cloud, we should at least detail our methodology for training the models, i.e., locally :)